EvanDotPro/vim-configuration/README.md

     * Automatic PHP syntax checking when opening/saving PHP files.
 Syntax error details displayed, error line underlined in red curly 'undercurl' format and cursor moved to error upon save.
+    * Xdebug / DBGp support (be sure to configure DBGp to listen on a different port than php-fpm's fcgi uses)
 * Easy to configure
     * Simply copy `config.dist.vim` to `config.vim` and set the values.
     * Experienced Vim users can create an `override.vim` file which will